Ann Timmermans

 Timmermans, A.C.
 (2015) A Geochemical Study of Cenozoic Magmatism Along an East-West Transect from Central Great Basin, Nevada to the Ancestral Cascade Arc, California – A Compositional Journey Over Space and Time, [Ph.D Thesis], Carleton University.

 Popovici, M. and Timmermans, A.C.
-(2013) Effective Engagement Techniques for Undergraduate Students Across Disciplines, presentation: CNIE Conference 2013.
+(2013) Effective Engagement Techniques for Undergraduate Students Across Disciplines, oral presentation: CNIE Conference 2013.

 Timmermans, A.C., Cousens, B.L. and Henry, C.D.
-(2012) A Geochemical Study of Tertiary Volcanism in West-Central Great Basin, Western Nevada, abstract: GAC MAC 2012.
+(2012) A Geochemical Study of Tertiary Volcanism in West-Central Great Basin, Western Nevada, oral presentation: GAC MAC 2012.

 Timmermans, A.C. and Bell, K. (2003) Composition of Apatite from the Oka Carbonatite Complex, Quebec: implications for melt evolution, [M.Sc Thesis], Carleton University.